Mechanical form factors and densities of non-relativistic fermions: Introduction

 Many of these discussions use simpler systems than hadrons as test cases for claims made in the literature.
 After all, quantum chromodynamics is an infamously difficult theory.
 Systems in quantum electrodynamics such as the electron~\cite{Rodini:2020pis,Metz:2021lqv,Freese:2022jlu,Eides:2023uox} and photon~\cite{Freese:2022ibw} provide sandboxes to play with ideas often appealed to in discussions of mechanical properties, but in a better-understood theory.

-Recently, the hydrogen atom has become a playground in which multiple researchers~\cite{Ji:2022exr,Czarnecki:2023yqd,Eides:2024tzh,Freese:2024rkr} have explored the calculation and meaning of the energy-momentum tensor.
-As a non-relativistic quantum-mechanical system, it avoids difficulties related to relativistic effects in spatial densities and composite operator renormalization.
+Recently, the hydrogen atom has become a playground in which multiple researchers~\cite{Ji:2022exr,Czarnecki:2023yqd,Eides:2024tzh,Freese:2024rkr,Fabbri:2025ffi} have explored the calculation and meaning of the energy-momentum tensor.
+As a non-relativistic quantum-mechanical system\footnote{ Ref.~\cite{Fabbri:2025ffi} actually considers the hydrogen atom as a solution to the Dirac equation, and thus as a relativistic system. }, it avoids difficulties related to relativistic effects in spatial densities and composite operator renormalization.
 With discussions about the meaning of the EMT far from over, it is likely that appeals to non-relativistic quantum-mechanical systems will continue.

 If non-relativistic quantum mechanics is to become a playground for studying mechanical properties, it is important to have all the equipment and amenities in place.
 Among these are expressions for matrix elements of the EMT in terms of mechanical form factors\footnote{ The form factors appearing in matrix elements of the EMT are more commonly called gravitational form factors, because the EMT is the source of gravitation in general relativity.
 However, I have found that the phrase ``gravitational form factors'' confuses and misleads researchers outside the field, by giving the impression that gravitation is used to measure these form factors or that they are being used to study gravitational forces within hadrons.
 Since the purpose of these form factors is to characterize mechanical properties of hadrons---for the purpose of understanding the strong nuclear force, of course---it seems more apt to call them \emph{mechanical} form factors. }.
 Just as the guiding principle behind form factor breakdowns in relativistic quantum field theory is Lorentz covariance, the symmetries of non-relativistic physics---namely Galilei covariance---should guide form factor breakdowns in non-relativistic quantum mechanics.
 Such expressions seem to be absent in the present literature, especially for systems with non-zero spin.
 One of the purposes of this study is to provide a framework for constructing such expressions, and to provide form factor breakdowns for the EMT in spin-zero and spin-half systems specifically.